SandeshBanakar/SandeshBanakar/README.md

 👋 Hi, I’m @SandeshBanakar

 ⚙️ I'm a Mechanical Engineer by qualification.
-I do love coding because of its power, use, and scalability.
-I am a beginner to coding.
+I love coding because of its power, use, and scalability.
+I am a noob too!

-👀 I’m interested in Full Stack Web Development with an obtuse angle inclination towards front-end.
+👀 I’m interested in Full Stack Web Development with an acute angle inclination towards front-end.

-🌱 I’m currently learning languages like:
+🌱 I’m currently learning:
 - HTML5
 - CSS3
 - Bootstrap 5